docsforadobe/after-effects-scripting-guide/docs/layers/layer.md

 `app.project.item(index).layer(index).doSceneEditDetection(applyOptions)`

-#### NOTE
-This functionality was added in After Effects 22.3 (2022)
+?> **Note:** This functionality was added in After Effects 22.3 (2022)

 **Description**

 Runs Scene Edit Detection on the layer that the method is called on and returns an array containing the times of any detected scenes.
-This is the same as selecting a layer in the Timeline and choosing “Layer > Scene Edit Detection” with the single argument determining whether the edits are applied as markers, layer splits, pre-comps, or are not applied to the layer.
+This is the same as selecting a layer in the Timeline and choosing "Layer > Scene Edit Detection" with the single argument determining whether the edits are applied as markers, layer splits, pre-comps, or are not applied to the layer.

 Just as in the UI, `doSceneEditDetection` will fail and error if called on a non-video layer or a video layer with Time Remapping enabled.